IDA's Milestones for Animals

 The National Center for Research Resources (the National Institutes of Health center that funds research infrastructure projects) is denied $15 million in expansion grant applications from the Oregon and Washington primate centers.

-In collaboration with several other groups, IDA rescues 118 beagles and 55 long-tailed macaque monkeys from AniClin, an insolvent toxicology laboratory in Oxford, NJ.
+In collaboration with several other groups, IDA rescues 118 beagles and 55 long-tailed macaque monkeys from AniClin, an insolvent toxicology laboratory in Oxford, N.J.
+The monkeys would have suffered for decades in cramped, barren cages, for painful toxicology tests.
+Instead, they enjoy a second chance at life filled with fresh air, friends, and freedom from harm.

 Over 2,000 dogs and cats are spayed and neutered and another 2,000 receive veterinary care for their wounds and injuries by IDA India.
 To educate young people, IDA India creates the “Compassionate Children’s Club.”

-San Jose, CA, becomes the tenth largest city in the U.S. to add the term “guardian” to its animal-related ordinance.
+San Jose, Calif., the tenth largest city in the U.S., adds the term “guardian” to its animal-related ordinance.

 2011

-The city of Parma, OH, becomes the 18th city to include the term “guardian” in its animal-related ordinances.
+The city of Parma, Ohio, becomes the 18th city to include the term “guardian” in its animal-related ordinances.

 Based on records IDA acquires through its successful five-year-long lawsuit against the National Institutes of Health, the McClatchy Newspaper publishes a historic series documenting the devastating effects of captivity and experimentation on chimpanzees.